Chart Color Schemes

 Residential development activity is lower than average in Yarram according to AreaSearch's national comparison of local real estate markets

-This has contributed to stable market conditions due to balanced supply and demand.
-The average construction value for new homes is $258,000, aligning with regional patterns.
-In FY-26, there have been approximately $5.4 million in commercial approvals, indicating Yarram's primarily residential nature.
+This suggests a balanced supply and demand dynamic, contributing to stable market conditions.
+The average expected construction cost value of new dwellings is $258,000, aligning with regional patterns.
+In the current financial year, there have been $5.4 million in commercial approvals, indicating Yarram's predominantly residential nature.

 Frequently Asked Questions - Development